Elizabeth Holmes' Theranos trial starts today with opening arguments: What to know

-Elizabeth Holmes' blood-testing startup was once worth $9 billion.
-The company no longer exists, and Holmes is standing trial in San Jose, California, having morphed into one of the decade's more notorious Silicon Valley figures.
+In opening arguments of a trial set to last for months, Elizabeth Holmes' defense attorneys argued the failure of health care startup Theranos was due to "technical" shortcomings rather than deception on the part of disgraced founder.

-The disgraced Theranos founder and CEO is charged with multiple counts of conspiracy and fraud over claims she made about the once-promising health care startup and its purportedly revolutionary blood-testing invention.
+Holmes is charged with multiple counts of conspiracy and fraud over claims she made about the company's purportedly revolutionary blood-testing invention.
 Investigations revealed the technology had serious problems.
+In a few short years Theranos went from being valued at $9 billion to one of the decade's more notorious Silicon Valley stories.

+Holmes' attorney Lance Wade told jurors in a San Jose courtroom that the story of Theranos' remarkable fall was "far more human and real, and oftentimes... complicated and boring," according to the Wall Street Journal.

-The trial, which is expected to last for months, begins today with opening arguments in a federal court presided over by US District Judge Edward Davila.
-A 12-member jury will hear from the prosecution first.
+The trial, which is expected to last for months, began Wednesday with opening arguments in a federal court presided over by US District Judge Edward Davila.
+A 12-member jury heard from the prosecution first, which argued that Holmes deceived investors.

+"Out of time, out of money, Elizabeth Holmes decided to lie," assistant US attorney Robert Leach told the jury.

+Defense attorneys later countered that Theranos investors were well aware of the risks involved in backing the startup.

 The courtroom drama has been over three years in the making, with Holmes originally charged in June 2018.
 The trial has been delayed multiple times by the COVID-19 pandemic and by the birth of Holmes' child on July 10 of this year.